Fertility tourism: Ukraine

 Ukraine has seen a significant increase in international surrogacy since 2015, when the practice was banned in several Asian countries that had been popular destinations.
 Surrogacy is completely legal in Ukraine.
 However, only healthy mothers who have had at least one child before can become surrogates.
 Ukrainian surrogate mother are mostly from small towns or rural areas.
 The full surrogate package may cost around $50,000, with the surrogate receiving less than 50% of that amount.
 Surrogates in Ukraine have zero parental rights over the child, as stated on Article 123 of the Family Code of Ukraine.
 Thus, a surrogate cannot refuse to hand the baby over in case she changes her mind after birth.
 Only married couples can legally go through gestational surrogacy in Ukraine, but they have to be able to prove they cannot carry a baby themselves for medical reasons.
 Also at least one parent must have a genetic link to the baby (egg donors are therefore frequently used).
 Gay couples and single parents are prohibited to use gestational surrogates.

+The ongoing war and Russian invasion of Ukraine has not stopped the surrogacy industry.
+From the beginning of the invasion in February 2022 to July 2023 more than 1,000 children have been born in Ukraine to surrogate mothers.
+Six hundred children were born at the BiotexCom clinic in Kyiv, one of Europe's largest surrogacy clinics.
+Foreigners still traveled to Ukraine to collect the babies they had paid for despite the constant threat of Russian bombardments.
+In March 2022 Ukrainian MPs proposed prohibiting foreigners from using the services of Ukrainian surrogate mothers during martial law, but this proposal was voted down two months later.